-

 “Use and control” is critical, in that it determines whether an asset should be capitalized or not.
 When an asset is capitalized, the total cost of the asset is expensed over several accounting periods instead of expensed upon purchase.

 Examples of specific assets for Global Fund projects are IT equipment, vehicles and furniture used and controlled by the Project Management Unit (PMU) or Country Office (CO) staff during grant implementation.
 Vehicles and Equipment (Health and Non-Health Equipment) that are used and controlled by Sub-recipients (SRs) and Sub-sub-recipients (SSRs) are expensed and not capitalized as assets.
-Examples would be vehicles, IT equipment, bicycles, generators, laboratory equipment such as CD4 count machines.
+Examples would be vehicles, IT equipment, bicycles, generators, medical laboratory and diagnostic equipment.

-With the exception of leasehold improvements, donated assets and intangibles, all PP&E will be acquired through the Procurement Catalogue within Atlas.
-The Procurement Catalogue is an electronic purchasing list embedded within Atlas to enable accurate and consistent coding as well as user friendly and efficient navigation.
-It automatically populates GL account codes and item description and consequently, sets the accounting treatment for the item or service right at the requisition stage.
+With the exception of leasehold improvements, donated assets and intangibles, all PP&E will be acquired through the Procurement Catalogue in Quantum.
+The Procurement Catalogue is an electronic purchasing list embedded within Quantum to enable accurate and consistent account coding and efficient navigation.
+It automatically populates GL account codes and item description and consequently, sets the accounting treatment for the item or service at the requisition stage.
 Under the Procurement Catalogue; there are 2 sub-catalogues:

-- Non UNDP Catalogue: Items that do not meet the UNDP criteria for capitalization must be selected from this catalogue and will be expensed immediately.
-For example, PP&E delivered to a 3rd party, used in less than one reporting year or that costs less than $1,500.
+- Non-UNDP Catalogue: Items that do not meet the UNDP criteria for capitalization must be selected from this catalogue and will be expensed immediately.
+For example, PP&E delivered to a 3rd party, used in less than one reporting year or that costs less than $ 5,000.

-For non-medical GF items, either the UNDP Catalogue or Non UNDP Catalogue will be selected based on the prevailing circumstances.
-For Global Fund medical supplies, there is a special set up within the Procurement Catalogue where item descriptions are captured at a high level due to the multiple number of suppliers and medical items.
-Again, either the UNDP Catalogue or Non UNDP Catalogue is then selected based on the prevailing circumstances.
+For non-medical GF items, either the UNDP Catalogue or Non-UNDP Catalogue will be selected based on the prevailing circumstances.
+For Global Fund health products, there is a special set up within the Procurement Catalogue where item descriptions are captured at a high level due to the multiple number of suppliers and medical items.
+Again, either the UNDP Catalogue or Non-UNDP Catalogue is then selected based on the prevailing circumstances.
 It is therefore crucial that the purchase objective must be known at the requisition stage as this determines the accounting treatment of the PP&E though out its life.

 Refer to the following for detailed Asset Management policies and procedures: